peterkuma/rstool/README.md

 | zg | geopotential height | m | float64 |

 ### Windsond raw (raw:ws)

-List of native parameters in the `.sounding` and `.csv` files and their description:

 | Parameter | Description | Units | Type | Comment |
 | --- | --- | --- | --- | --- |